Inefficient time management makes people miss deadlines and paves the way for inefficiency and mediocre results in the workplace.

 The answer is that they manage time more efficiently than the rest of us.

-Time is limited for everyone, but successful people make the most of it by maximizing their productivity through better time management.
-While this comes naturally to some people, it can be developed into a habit by everyone with some proven productivity methods.
+Time is limited for everyone, but successful people make the most of it by maximizing their personal productivity through better time management.
+While this comes naturally to some people, it can be developed into a habit by everyone with some proven productivity systems.

 The productivity of any person depends majorly on the ability to complete a particular task efficiently.